sasivatsal7122/Automated-certificate-generator-using-pillow-cv2/README.md

 -> Hershey Script Simplex\
 -> Hershey Script Complex

-So i started to think of an alternative then i remembered PILLOW module , in which any font can be used regardlessly Here i used <b>Pacifio</b> and <b>Sofia-regular</b> , u can find many fonts and can download for free from <a href='https://www.fontsquirrel.com/fonts/list/popular'>Fontsquirrel</a>
+So i started to think of an alternative then i remembered PILLOW module which i learnt earlier before Open CV and made <a href='https://github.com/sasivatsal7122/Unique-NFT-generator-with-PILLOW'>NFT project</a> , in which any font can be used regardlessly.

-I made script which uses both Open CV and Pillow, user can choose between any of them by commenting the other in main function
+So i decided to make a script which uses both Open CV and Pillow to gen certificates, user can choose between any of them by commenting the other in main function.
 ```python
 if __name__=="__main__":
     clean()